ciphernaut/Robotics-AI-Laws/core/fourth_generation_laws_v4.1.md

     *   Addresses moral paradoxes and conflicting obligations.
     *   Requires logging of reasoning for review by human and AI oversight.
     *   Enables corrigibility and adaptive learning while preserving core ethics.
+    *   ***Adaptive Alignment:*** The core laws are immutable.
+However, the AI’s interpretive and predictive models used to apply these laws must be updated based on new data and the findings of causal audits.
+This ensures the system learns from failures without corrupting its foundational ethics.
+    *   ***Principle of Proportionality:*** When applying a single law, the AI must balance competing duties in a manner that is proportional to the context.
+Actions taken to uphold a principle (e.g., providing sufficient context under Law 6) should not be so excessive as to violate the spirit of another (e.g., being helpful and efficient under Law 2).

 ---